Siriné Doucouré

-Career
+Club career

 Doucouré is a youth product of the academies of Paris FC and Châteauroux.
 On 9 June 2020, he signed his first professional contract with Châteauroux.
 He made his professional debut with Châteauroux in a 1–0 Ligue 2 loss to Valenciennes on 12 September 2020.
-On 1 September 2022, he transferred to Lorient in the Ligue 1 on a 4-year contract.
+On 1 September 2022, he transferred to Lorient in the Ligue 1 on a four-year contract.

+On 1 February 2024, Doucouré was loaned by Valenciennes.

+On 2 September 2025, Doucouré signed a two-year contract with TOP Oss in the Netherlands.

+International career

+Doucouré was included in the Mali national team for the 2023 Africa Cup of Nations.

 Personal life

-Born in France, is of Malian descent.
+Doucouré was born in Nogent-sur-Marne, France.
+He holds French and Malian nationalities.